aznp17/SNHS/README.md

 - **Photo galleries** showcasing participation and outreach
 - **Contact information** for seamless communication

-Overall, the website functions as a centralized resource that reflects the purpose of SNHS and supports a growing interest in scientific learning and involvement.
+Overall, the website functions as a resource that reflects the purpose of SNHS and supports a growing interest in scientific learning and involvement.

 ---